 San Francisco - $40

-Take a walk on the pier in the shadow of Alcatraz with Kirk, our resident sea foraging expert.
+Take a walk on the pier in the shadow of Alcatraz with Kirk Lombard, our resident sea foraging expert.
 On this tour, Kirk leads an entertaining and educational low-tide fishing class along San Francisco's urban shoreline.

-Lombard will let you in on the tricks of the urban fishing trade catching rock crabs, throwing a Hawaiian casting net, poke poling for flavorful eels, and where to find the best mussel beds and edible sea weeds.
+Kirk will let you in on the tricks of the urban fishing trade: catching rock crabs, throwing a Hawaiian casting net, poke poling for flavorful eels, and finding the best mussel beds and edible seaweed.

 This 2-hour tour combines science, history, and gastronomy.
 Please note that this is a class and tour, not a guided fishing/foraging trip.
 No one in the class is allowed to forage or fish while the class is in session, but you'll learn enough to find some dinner on your next walk by the beach.